 13. Manuka Honey

 Manuka honey is a popular flavor of honey native to New Zealand.
 Boasting a unique and intense flavor profile, the honey is medium sweet with a mildly bitter aftertaste with color ranging from light amber to medium amber.
 It crystallizes fairly slowly.
 Regular consumption of Manuka honey has been found to be beneficial for health.
 This antibacterial and antiviral honey can heal cuts, scrapes, and wounds along with clearing infections.
 It also boosts immunity, eases stomach aches, improves digestion, and provides energy.
+You can shop New Zealand Manuka Honey online from trusted sellers and gain its benefits.

 14. Mustard Honey